 Ramlet Boulaq (Photo: Nada El-Kouny)

-The police said Fathi was shot after he attempted to attack a police officer and take his weapon following an argument he had with him.
+The police said Fathi was shot after he attempted to attack a police officer and take his weapon following an argument.

 A statement from the ministry of interior said clashes broke out after "thugs" entered the tower's reception and demanded money by force.

 However, eyewitnesses told Ahram Online in 2012 that Fathi died following a dispute over the refusal by the property's security office to pay him for temporary work he had carried out.

 Two of the defendants received life sentences, seven were given ten years and 22 were given seven years.

 The court acquitted another 20 defendants.